tcluser93-ctrl/Glyph_Writer/README.md

 # Egyptian Writer

-An android app for viewing, creating and exporting ancient egyptian hieroglyphs.
+An android app for viewing, creating and exporting ancient Egyptian hieroglyphs.
 For the manual check out the [wiki](https://github.com/ThothDroid/Egyptian_Writer/wiki).

 ## Installation